Codiekitty.com

 But why would Batman want to cause the Roaring?
 Haven't you read All-Star Batman and Robin?
 Why wouldn't the Goddamn Batman want to destroy any world with a shred of levity?

-Obviously this is complete bullshit.
+Obviously this is complete bullshit and nobody's going to suggest otherwise.
 People might shitpost about Batman as the Roaring Knight "Sans is Ness" or "Jimmy Carter is the Knight" style, but nobody's going to take it seriously.
 Nobody's going to believe for even a second that Deltarune could really end in an epic showdown against the Goddamn Batman.
 Nobody's going to call anybody else "braindead" for thinking it makes no sense.
 Nobody's going to say "this one actually has a decent chance of being true."

 Of course, if you wrote fanfic where the Goddamn Batman is the Roaring Knight, that would make the Goddamn Batman the Roaring Knight of that alternate universe you've just created, but let's stay on track here.